himmAllRight/himmAllRight-source/content/post/setting-up-pass.md

 #### insert

-`pass insert` ... inserts a password.
-Simply call it with the folder/file structure desired for the password, and it will then prompt for the password to save.
+Simply put, `pass insert` ... inserts a password.
+Call it with the desired folder/file structure for the password, and pass will then prompt for the password to save.
 That's it.

 ```